Tools

 Zevek Digital Moisture Meter Detector Tester CE Approved-Detects Damp in Wood Logs Firewood Caravan Walls Concrete Plaster- Dry Wood Burns Hot Make Your Fire or Stove More Efficient, Eliminate the damp in your home to be healthy - Life Time Guarantee

-The Zevek Digital Moisture Meter is an effective monitor of moisture and dampness.
-It is intended for use of detecting dampness around your home but is also suitable for testing the moisture content in logs for use in a log burner.
+The Zevek Digital Moisture Meter is intended for use of detecting dampness around your home but is also suitable for testing the moisture content in logs for use in a log burner.
+The Zevek is a 3 in 1 moisture meter because it measures damp, masonry and air temperature.

 We like that it is small enough to fit in your pocket so it is easy to carry around if you are a professional tradesman or burner.
 Also, it is made from durable hard plastic and has a bright black and yellow colour design.
 The Zevek digital moisture meter also has a detachable cover with a wrist strap for easy carrying and to help avoid accidental drops.

-Readings taken by this meter are very accurate.
+The readings taken by this meter are very accurate.
 For wood and paper, the readings are accurate within 2%, whilst on mortar and building materials such as concrete and plaster, the readings are within a very accurate 0.1%.
 Since it is able to take temperature readings, you are also able to check if your plaster/wood/mortar is being stored in the best place.

 Zevek moisture meter battery-saving function saves up to 25% battery life.
 This works in a way that when the item is not in use for 15 seconds or more, the unit automatically turns off, hence conserving the battery life.